awsdocs/aws-cost-management-user-guide/doc_source/useconsolidatedbilling-credits.md

 ## Sharing AWS Credits<a name="credit-sharing"></a>

-You can turn off credit sharing on the **Preferences** page on the Billing and Cost Management console\.
+You can turn off credit sharing on the **Billing Preferences** page on the Billing and Cost Management console\.
 The following rules specify how credits are applied to bills for single accounts and for organizations when credit sharing is turned off:
 + The billing cycle begins on the first day of each month\.
 + Credits are applied to only the account that received the credits\.
 + Bills are calculated using the credit sharing preference that is active on the last day of the month\.